jobs

 * `fields_to_remove`:

-Remove top-level fields in the job settings.
-Removing nested fields is
+settings.
+Removing nested fields is not supported.

 **Returns:**